 There Is A Greater Reason.

 When we are rejected, we tend to stay a little bit stuck in the moment for far too long.
 We stay on a loop, we go around in circles, doubting who we are and torturing ourselves with that feeling that we are not wanted.
 Learning to see past the pain, and acknowledging that there will be a reason as to why we do not always get who we want, is where we need to focus the energy.
 It may not be obvious to begin with, but with time, revelations will occur and it will all make sense as to why this was just not meant for you.
 We will all eventually discover the purpose of the pain in due course- be patient and always remember that there will be a perfect explanation as to why this just was not for your path.
 This comes down to letting go of the things that you cannot control, and changing your thought processes that you were not good enough.
-Nobody is ‘too good‘ for you and if you feel that, then the chances are, this is not a person that you should even want to embrace or spend your time with anyway.
+Nobody is ‘too good‘ for you and if a person does something to you that makes you feel that, then the chances are, this is not a person that you should even want to embrace or spend your time with anyway.

 Let It Go & Let It Be.